 On April 9, CDC announced that 20 cruise liners currently docked/anchored in the USA have confirmed or suspected COVID-19 cases among their staff-crew.
-In the same statement, CDC extended its "No Sail Order" for 100 more days (through July 24.
+In the same statement, CDC extended its "No Sail Order" (departures from the USA) through July 24.
 On July 16, it was extended through September 30 (incl), and on Sept 30th CDC extended it through October 31 (ex-USA cruises resume on November 1).
 Reportedly, CDC Director (Robert Redfield) wanted an extension through February 2021 but was overruled by the White House (Trump administration).

-- Carnival Corporation spends monthly on no-sail operations ~USD 1 billion.
+- Carnival Corporation spends/burns monthly on no-sail operations ~USD 650 million.
 Carnival's global fleet includes the brands/subsidiaries AIDA, CCL-Carnival, Costa, Cunard, HAL-Holland America, P&O UK, P&O Australia, Princess, Seabourn.

-- RCCL-Royal Caribbean spends ~USD 250-280 million monthly on fleetwide no-sail operations.
-These monthly expenses (operating plus administrative) were reduced from ~USD 400 after employment reduction (shipboard and ashore).
+- RCCL-Royal Caribbean spends/burns ~USD 250-290 million monthly on fleetwide no-sail operations.
+These expenses (operating plus administrative) were reduced from ~USD 400 after employment reduction (shipboard and ashore).
 RCCL's global fleet includes the brands/subsidiaries RCI, Azmara, Celebrity, Marella, Pullmantur, Silversea, TUI.

-- NCLH-Norwegian spends ~USD 70-110 million monthly on fleetwide no-sail operations.
+- NCLH-Norwegian spends/burns ~USD 160 million monthly on fleetwide no-sail operations.
 NCLH's global fleet includes the brands/subsidiaries NCL-Norwegian, NCL America, Oceania, RSSC-Regent Seven Seas.

 - An MSC's no-sail month costs ~USD 180 million.